Generic Name: meperidine and promethazine (me-PER-i-deen and proe-METH-a-zeen)

 - MAOIs (eg, phenelzine) because the risk of serious side effects, including coma, difficulty breathing, low blood pressure, seizures, and irregular heartbeat, may be increased

-- Acyclovir, cimetidine, HIV protease inhibitors (eg, ritonavir), phenothiazines (eg, chlorpromazine), phenytoin, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of meperidine/promethazine's side effects
+- Barbiturates (eg, phenobarbital), other narcotic pain medicines (eg, oxycodone), phenothiazines (eg, chlorpromazine), sleep medicines (eg, zolpidem), or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of meperidine/promethazine's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if meperidine/promethazine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use meperidine/promethazine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Take meperidine/promethazine by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - If you miss a dose of meperidine/promethazine and you are using it regularly, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use meperidine/promethazine.

 Important safety information: